Post updated November 29, 2024, to include further details about the couple’s family and correct Cecelia’s death date.

 William John Black was born on May 10, 1907, to parents Samuel Black and Mary (née Middleton).

-William died on March 29, 1973.
-Cecelia died exactly thirteen years later on March 29, 1986.
-Cecelia is buried at Holy Sepulchre Cemetery in Burlington.
+William died on March 29, 1973 at the age of 66.
+His wife Cecelia died exactly twelve years later on March 29, 1985, at the age of 80.
+Cecelia is buried at Holy Sepulchre Cemetery in Burlington, Ontario.
 William’s burial location is currently unknown.